 If you need immediate urgent help with a potential targeted threat of violence

 - Call 911 if you believe there is immediate danger

 - Contact the BC Public Service Agency's 24-hour emergency safety line at 1 250 952-0911

 WorkSafeBC defines violence as, the attempted or actual exercise by a person, other than a worker, of any physical force so as to cause injury to a worker, and includes any threatening statement or behaviour which gives a worker reasonable cause to believe that he or she is at risk of injury.

-Most people think of violence as a physical assault.
+Violence is not just a physical assault.
 It also includes threats, verbal abuse, intimidation and the spillover of domestic violence into the workplace.
-All staff play a vital role in violence prevention by following safe work procedures, reporting incidents and assisting with risk assessments or investigations.
+All staff play a vital role in preventing violence by following safe work procedures, reporting incidents and helping with risk assessments or investigations.

 When there is a risk of violence, employees need training in

 - Workplace-specific violence prevention procedures, such as de-escalation

 - Response to violent incidents

 All violent or potentially violent incidents require an investigation and follow up.
 Supervisors should review the violence prevention program regularly.
 Visit Managing Occupational Health & Safety's Violence in the Workplace to learn about supervisor responsibilities.